THE COMPASSION CRISIS

 Compassionomics: The Revolutionary Scientific Evidence That Caring Makes a Difference

 JOIN US IN CHANGING THE CULTURE OF CARE

-The Contemplative Medicine Fellowship is a twelve-month training for physicians and nurse practitioners who want to lead change in the culture of care.
+The Contemplative Medicine Fellowship is a twelve-month training for physicians, nurse practitioners, and physician assistants who want to lead change in the culture of care.
 The fellowship is designed to immerse participants in the true experience of the alleviation of suffering in their personal and professional lives.
 The core training of contemplative medicine is based in the practices of wisdom, ethics, and contentment as prescribed by the historical Buddha 2,600 years ago and equally relevant today.
 Together fellows will explore how to integrate and apply these foundational understandings to all relationships.
 This innovative program cultivates and supports leaders among fellows committed to addressing the real and significant challenges in caring for a suffering world.

 Take part in this unique opportunity to restore resilience, well-being, and joy to healthcare.

 Free Online Event: Contemplative Medicine Conversations